learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 You noticed that coming up with the sample space was probably the most time-consuming part of the exercise, and it would really become unfeasible to write this down for say, 10 or, even worse, 20 appointments in a row.
 You'll learn about methods that make this process easier soon!

 ## The Addition Law of Probability
-At a supermarket, we randomly select customers, and make notes of whether a certain customer owns a Visa card (event A) or an Amex credit card (event B).
+At a supermarket, we randomly select customers, and make notes of whether a certain customer owns a Visa card (event A) or an American Express credit card (event B).
 Some customers own both cards.
 You can assume that:

 - P(A) = 0.5
 - P(B) = 0.4
 - both A and B = 0.25.

-1) compute the probability that a selected customer has at least one credit card.
+1) Compute the probability that a selected customer has at least one credit card.

-2) compute the probability that a selected customer doesn't own any of the mentioned credit cards.
+2) Compute the probability that a selected customer doesn't own any of the mentioned credit cards.

-3) compute the probability that a customer *only* owns VISA card.
+3) Compute the probability that a customer *only* owns VISA card.

-(You can use python here, but you don't have to)
+(You can use Python here, but you don't have to)